andrei-martin-datadev/movie-baby-names/README.md

 ## 📌 Overview

-Inspired by two friends named Diana — both born in 1981, the year of Princess Diana’s wedding — this analysis investigates whether names of prominent actors in films correlate with baby name spikes in the United States.
+Inspired by my two best friends named Diana — both born in 1981, the year of Princess Diana’s wedding — this analysis investigates whether names of prominent actors in films correlate with baby name spikes in the United States.

 The hypothesis: **cultural visibility of a name through film actors may lead to sharp increases in baby name usage.**